If you are please let us know - we may be able to help you!

 Information on claiming tax credits and whether you might be eligible

 At the Health Centre our Carers Champion is Rita Taylor.
-We have a dedicated Carer's board displayed in the practice with various details of help and support that is available.
+We have dedicated Carer's boards displayed in the practice with various details of help and support that is available.
 We have a direct line where carers can leave a message with their query and we will get back to our carers during working hours Tuesday to Friday.

 Can Carers Count Help You?